 Any intermittent leave or leave on a reduced schedule must be charged against the total hours to which a staff member is entitled in a given 12-month rolling period.

-In the case of monthly-salaried staff who take FML intermittently or on a reduced-leave schedule, the staff member and supervisor must agree on the staff member’s normal schedule or average hours worked each week so as to determine the amount of leave to which the staff member is entitled.
+In the case of monthly-salaried staff who take FML intermittently or on a reduced-leave schedule, the staff member and "Department Representative" must agree on the staff member’s normal schedule or average hours worked each week so as to determine the amount of leave to which the staff member is entitled.
 The actual number of hours is calculated as indicated in the example above.
-The supervisor must put the agreement in writing and maintain the document in accordance with FML recordkeeping requirements.
+The "Department Representative" must put the agreement in writing and maintain the document in accordance with FML recordkeeping requirements.

 A staff member may be temporarily transferred to an alternative position with equivalent pay and benefits in order to accommodate better the recurring periods of planned intermittent or reduced-schedule leaves.